-Improving Access to the curriculum for pupils with disabilities Objective Action to be taken Timescale Resources Responsibility Evaluation Implementation of the Graduated Approach ensures that every lesson has been differentiated and resourced for each pupil with a disability.
-Cycles of support are introduced to provide the right support at the right time.
-Creating the best inclusive environment for every child.
-Maintain up to date EHCPs and PEPs and share information with other agencies and services supporting the child.
-Ongoing Resources All staff and SENDCo Governors Headteacher Ensure that staff are able to access training and personal development relevant to the emerging needs and medical conditions in school.
-Access training and support available at the right time, anticipating children's needs.
-Best practice in place for every child.
-Working with parents, health and other practitioner s to anticipate needs.
+Improving access to the curriculum for pupils with disabilities

+Objective Action to be taken Timescale Resources Responsibility Evaluation

+Implementation of the Maintain up to date Ongoing All staff and Governors

+Graduated Approach ECHPS and PEPs and SENDCo Head teacher

+ensures that every share information with

+lesson has been other agencies and

+differentiated and services supporting the

+resourced for each child.

+pupil with a disability.
+Assessment always

+Cycles of support are outlines the next

+introduced to provide learning steps.

+the right support at the

+right time.

+Creating the best

+inclusive environment

+for every child

+Ensure that staff are Access training and Working with

+able to access training support available at the parents,

+and personal right time, anticipating health and

+development relevant children's needs. other

+to the emerging needs Best practice in place practitioners

+and medical for every child. to anticipate

+conditions in school.
+Dromant referrals needs.
+Mantal Llaalth

+Ensure that all staff Prompt referrals Mental Health

+are aware of and Clear understanding by

+using cycles of staff of the cycles of SENDCo

+specialist support specialist support All staff

+available to support available.